alfredoq/TidyScreen_v2_docs_new/docs/installation.md

 chmod 777 tidyscreen_installation.sh
 ./tidyscreen_installation.sh

-## The creation con dedicated environment named 'tidyscreen' will be accomplished
+## The creation of a dedicated environment named 'tidyscreen' will be accomplished

 conda activate tidyscreen